infinityworks/snow-cannon/README.md

     terraform apply tfplan
     rm -r .terraform && rm tfplan

-Once a database and schema has been created, in order to create a cloud account integration you must change the variables in `snowflake/infra/storage_integrations/environment/environment.tfvars`, this includes your AWS cloud ID and the S3 IAM role name associated with the bucket you wish to connect a pipe to; the IAM name is set here and will persist to the IAM resources when they are deployed in later steps.
-Note that these parameters are referenced by name and not ID, meaning they can be set in Snowflake before their existence in AWS, providing you are certain of their naming availability.
-Set these variables and deploy the integration.

-Next create the external stage which depends on this integration.

 Snowpipe requires a target table to store data in, the simplest way to create this is in the console as follows:

     USE DATABASE <target-database>;
     USE SCHEMA <target-schema>;
     CREATE TABLE IF NOT EXISTS <table-name> (<DDL STATEMENT>);

+To connect your external AWS account you must create a cloud account integration; to do this begin by changing the variables in `snowflake/infra/storage_integrations/environment/environment.tfvars`, this includes your AWS cloud ID and the S3 IAM role name associated with the bucket you wish to connect a pipe to.
+The IAM name is set here and will persist to the IAM resources when they are deployed in later steps; note that these parameters are referenced by name and not ID, meaning they can be set in Snowflake before their existence in AWS, providing you are certain of the name availability.
+Set these variables and deploy the integration.

+Next create the external stage which depends on this integration.

 Finally create the pipe by navigating to `snowflake/infra/pipes/`and run